ordbase/ordinals.sandbox/insideordinals/README.md

 > ord is written in rust and can be built from source.
 >
-> ord is an index, block explorer, and command-line wallet.
+> ord is an index, block explorer, and command-line [bitcoin] wallet.
 > It is experimental software with no warranty.
 >
 > -- [github.com/casey/ord](https://github.com/casey/ord)

+##  Ordinal Theory Q & A with Casey Rodarmor

 From the Official [Ordinal Theory F.A.Q.](https://docs.ordinals.com/faq.html) written by Casey Rodarmor

 **Q: What is ordinal theory?**

-A: Ordinal theory is is a protocol for assigning serial numbers to satoshis, the smallest subdivision of a bitcoin, and tracking those satoshis as they are spent by transactions.
+A: Ordinal theory is a protocol for assigning serial numbers to satoshis, the smallest subdivision of a bitcoin, and tracking those satoshis as they are spent by transactions.

-Aside - What's a Satoshi?

-- 1 bitcoin is 100 million satoshis (1 = 100 000 000 = 10^8)
-- 1 euro or 1 dollar is 100 cents (1 = 100 = 10^2)

-**Q: Does ordinal theory require a side chain, a separate token, or changes to Bitcoin?**
+**Q: Does ordinal theory require a side chain, a separate token, or changes to bitcoin?**

 A: Nope!
 Ordinal theory works right now, without a side chain, and the only token needed is bitcoin itself.